Nitinat

 Dididat Village is a very small community with limited services.

-the only accommodation in town.
+besides the campground, the only other accommodation in town.

 - Nitinat